thesmith1/midi_zonifier/README.md

  **Caution:** the application is still in development, many bugs are still to be found.

 ## Features
-- Implement keyboard zones at software level, with any number of zones per configuration
+- Implement keyboard zones at software level, with any number of (possibly overlapping) zones per configuration
 - Usage of multiple simultaneous controllers (as long as they are assigned to different MIDI channels)
 - Fast selection of zones configurations by means of MIDI Program Changes
 - Zone-wise transpose
-- Custom mapping of CCs
+- Custom many-to-many mapping of CCs
 - Send custom Program Changes when a configuration is selected

 ## Usage